bxdoan/pywallet/README.md

 PyWallet is python script encrypt your private key.
 Unlike normal extension wallet, PyWallet can't connect to browser, so it can't be hack

+(This is a re-write of the original version of PyWallet which is no longer update, still available [here](https://github.com/bui-duc-huy/tartarus-wallet).)

 ![alt text](./assets/preview.jpg)

 ## Set up